Tormented (Staind album): Artwork

-The album is known for its graphic cover art.
+The album is known for its grotesque, graphic cover art.
 The cover depicts a bloody Barbie doll on a crucifix with nails hanging from a plastic frame, a buried person with a rosary protruding from the person's nose, and a knife impaling a Bible.
 On October 23, 1997, when Staind met Limp Bizkit vocalist Fred Durst at the Webster Theater in Hartford, Connecticut, Tormented's album cover appalled Durst so much that he attempted to remove Staind from a concert bill shortly before their performance.
 Durst thought that Staind were Theistic Satanists.
 Despite his attempts to stop the band from performing, Durst eventually changed his mind and allowed Staind to perform.
 After hearing Staind perform, Durst was so impressed that he signed them to Flip Records by February 1998.
 Durst produced Staind's second album Dysfunction (1999).

 Mushok said he "tried to get" Durst "to calm down", explaining to Durst that the cover art was meant to portray someone "who seemed normal going through a difficult time".
 Mushok said the cover art represents "someone who had lost belief in everything".
 According to Mushok, the cover art was not meant to be a religious thing.
 Mushok said the cover art "came out" as a religious thing "because the Bible was the most shocking image."
 Lewis said that the album cover "was twisted and demented and it totally did what it was supposed to do, which is shock the hell out of [Durst]".
 Lewis then said nonetheless, Durst "didn't find it shocking in an amusing way.
 It definitely grabbed your attention.
 That was the point of it."
 Lewis also has said about Tormented's album cover: "That artwork depicted where I was at in my life," Lewis says.
 "I had lost faith in everything, from religion to love to life."
 Staind reportedly thought later that the album cover for Tormented was naïve.
-According to Mushok, Staind "had to move back the CD release party because four different places would not print the CD cover".
+According to Mushok, Staind had to reschedule the album's release party because they had difficulty finding anyone willing to print the artwork.
 Tormented also has artwork that shows the album's titles in smeared blood similar to the Charles Manson tradition.
 Backwards letters are also used on the song titles.